lowrycito/handbook/pages/study-manual-general-handbook-4-leadership-in-the-church-of-jesus-christ.md

 The Lord instructed His disciples to “be one” (Doctrine and Covenants 38:27).
 Council members seek to become one in desire and purpose with Heavenly Father and Jesus Christ.
 They strive for unity in their discussions and decisions.
-They also seek to be “of one heart and one mind” as they work together (Moses 7:18).

 Council members should avoid contention, unrighteous judgment, and gossip (see 3 Nephi 11:28–30).
 As they act in unity, Heavenly Father will bless their